Typography of Apple Inc.: Motter Tektura

-Before the introduction of the first Macintosh, alongside the Apple logo, Apple used a typeface called Motter Tektura, which was designed in Austria by Othmar Motter of Vorarlberger Graphik in 1975 and distributed by Letraset (and also famously used by Reebok).
+Before the introduction of the first Macintosh, Apple used a typeface called Motter Tektura for their company logo and product labels, which was originally designed in Austria by Othmar Motter of Vorarlberger Graphik in 1975 and distributed by Letraset (and also famously used by Reebok).
 At the time, the typeface was considered new and modern.
-One modification to the typeface was the removal of the dot over the i.
-The s was also modified for the label on the Disk II 5.25-inch floppy disk drive.
+The exact font used by Apple is slightly modified from the standard Motter Tektura: the s is more conventionally shaped, as opposed to the descending "hook" design of the normal typeface, and (with the exception of the Disk II 5.25 drive) the dot over the i is removed.

 According to the logo designer, Rob Janoff, the typeface was selected for its playful qualities and techno look, which were in line with Apple's mission statement of making high technology accessible to anyone.
 Janoff designed the logo in 1977 while working with Palo Alto marketer Regis McKenna.
-The Apple logo's bite mark was originally designed to fit snugly with the Motter Tektura a.
+The Apple logo's bite mark was originally designed to fit snugly with the Motter Tektura a (as in the adjacent red banner).